adjentz/elixr2/Elixr.Api/Content/Features/fly.md

-You gain the ability to fly.
+You gain the ability to fly for 10ft/turn.
+While flying, the Speed Cost for traveling is halved.
+Meaning traveling 10ft through the air only costs 5ft.

-Flying 10ft has a Speed cost of 5ft.